sergrom/csv2xls/README.md

 <code>-last-modified-by</code> - The LastModifiedBy property of xls file.
 Optional parameter.

 ## Example
-For example you have csv file with name <b>cities.csv</b> and you wand to convert it into xls excel format.
+For example you have csv file with name <b>cities.csv</b> and you want to convert it into xls excel format.
 The content of csv file is, for example:
 <pre>
 №,City,Population
 1,Moscow,"12,537,954"